High Court in Pakistan restores ECP order stripping Imran Khan's party of ‘bat’ electoral symbol | Politics

 High Court in Pakistan restores ECP order stripping Imran Khan's party of ‘bat’ electoral symbol

-The verdict, reserved earlier in the day, was announced by Peshawar High Court judge Ejaz Khan on the Election Commission of Pakistans review petitions, the Dawn newspaper reported.On December 22, the Election Commission of Pakistan ECP rejected PTIs intra-party elections and deprived the party of its cricket bat symbol.
+The verdict, reserved earlier in the day, was announced by Peshawar High Court judge Ejaz Khan on the Election Commission of Pakistans review petitions.On December 22, the Election Commission of Pakistan ECP rejected PTIs organisational elections and deprived the party of its cricket bat symbol.

 - Country: